UN report finds Jordan, Turkey, UAE violated Libya arms embargo

 According to diplomats, Jordan was accused of having trained troops of Khalifa Haftar, a military strongman in eastern Libya who launched an offensive in April in a bid to seize Tripoli.
 The United Arab Emirates, another Haftar backer, is suspected of using attack aircraft on behalf of his forces.

+The UAE is suspected of involvement in a July 2 bombing of a detention center for migrants in a Tripoli suburb which left around 50 people dead.
+The report does not definitively apportion blame for the attack but says a foreign aircraft was probably involved, and notes the widespread use in the conflict of US-made F-16s and French-made Mirage 2000-9s -- both aircrafts operated by the UAE's air force.

-Turkey, which openly supports the government of Prime Minister Fayez al-Sarraj, supplied his forces with military material ranging from armored vehicles to drones, according to the sources.
-"Both parties to the conflict received weapons and military equipment, technical support... in non-compliance with the sanctions measures related to arms," said the experts' report, delivered to members of the UN Security Council October 29.
+Turkey, which openly supports the government of Prime Minister Fayez al-Sarraj, is accused of supplying his forces with military material ranging from armored vehicles to drones.
+"Both parties to the conflict received weapons and military equipment, technical support and non-Libyan fighters in non-compliance with the sanctions measures related to arms," said the experts' report, delivered to members of the UN Security Council on October 29.

+"The panel also identified the presence of Chadian and Sudanese armed groups in support of forces affiliated" with Sarraj and Haftar, the report said, although they have had only a limited impact.
+"Although the military capability of both parties was apparently enhanced, in reality the impact of the foreign armed groups to outcomes in the conflict was limited," it said.

 "Military operations have been dominated by the use of precision-guided munitions from unmanned combat aerial vehicles, which to a degree has limited the collateral damage normally expected from such a conflict," they said.
 The use of drones "has been massive by both sides," a diplomat said, confirming accusations leveled previously by the UN envoy for Libya, Ghassan Salame.

-Another diplomat, also speaking on condition of anonymity, said the report does not mention the presence of Russian mercenaries in Libya.
-Several hundred have been deployed in Libyan territory in recent months, taking part in combat in support of Haftar's forces, US media reported earlier this week.
+Another diplomat, speaking on condition of anonymity, said the report does not mention the presence of Russian mercenaries in Libya.
+Several hundred have been deployed in Libyan territory in recent months, taking part in combat in support of Haftar's forces, US media reported earlier this week, a charge denied by Moscow.

+The report also said that human trafficking and smuggling of migrants, although reduced considerably, "continues to finance networks that contribute to instability."
+The panel said there had been attempts by the National Oil Corporation in the east of the country to illicitly export crude oil.

+"Refined petroleum products continue to be diverted by sea and overland, albeit at a lower level than in previous years," it said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)